 - 1. Fee-For-Service Adjustment is calculated on the AVERAGE number of services provided by each regional provider program operator based on the final audited December 1 and April 1 count dates. - 2.
-The average number of student/services in each setting is then applied to the applicable fee rate. - 3.
-Each member LEA's AB602 apportionment per ADA is then adjusted to shift revenues from the District of Residence/Accountability to the LEA operating a provider program.
+The average number of students/services in each setting is then applied to the applicable fee rate. - 3.
+Each member LEA's AB602 funding is then adjusted to shift revenues from the District of Residence/Accountability to the LEA operating a provider program.